 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these homemade bagels, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Homemade Bagels.
 PIN IT.